00xbyte/00xbyte.github.io/_posts/2023-05-13-bootloader-password-bypass.md

 ---
 title: Bypassing Router Bootloader Protection
-date: 2023-05-21
+date: '2023-05-21'
-categories: [Reverse Engineering]
+categories:
+- Reverse Engineering
-tags: [IoT, Bootloader]
+tags:
+- IoT
+- Bootloader
 ---

 There is a saying that you don't truly own a router until you flash your own firmware on it.